department-of-veterans-affairs/vagov-content/pages/burials-memorials/find-a-cemetery.md

 ## Veterans state cemeteries

-Most states have cemeteries for Veterans.
-Eligibility for burial in Veterans state cemeteries is determined by each state.
-Some states require state residency in order to be buried in a state Veterans cemetery.
+Most states have state-run Veterans cemeteries, which are different from VA national cemeteries.
+Eligibility for burial in a Veterans state cemetery is determined by each state.
+Some states might require legal proof that the Veteran lived in the state (also called "residency") in order to be eligible for burial in a Veterans state cemetery.

 If you need more information, please contact a Veterans state cemetery office directly.
+[Use our facility locator tool](https://www.va.gov/find-locations/?zoomLevel=4&page=1&address=&facilityType=cemetery&serviceType) to find contact information for Veterans state cemeteries.

 ### How do I find a Veterans state cemetery?